Yes, we are re-cycling old chestnuts!

 4.7 So, if airspeed varies cyclically, even by a small amount, when circling in a wind, then average drag will be greater and average airspeed will be less compared with circling in still air.
 Airspeed could be made to be exactly constant by varying thrust or accepting a variation of height.
 For a genuinely constant airspeed, there is a loss of height or, for a glider, a slightly increased rate of descent.

-5.1 When turning downwind there is a very slight tendency to lose airspeed or height.
-This is a very small effect and will only be significant when the wind-speed is a large proportion of the airspeed; which may well have been the case in the early days of aviation especially during the First World War when the pressures were great to go flying regardless of the weather.
+6.1 When turning downwind there is a very slight tendency to lose airspeed or height.
+This is a very small effect and will only be significant when airspeed is close to the stall and the wind-speed is a large proportion of the airspeed; which may well have been the case in the early days of aviation especially during the First World War when the pressures were great to go flying regardless of the weather.
 This is what lead to the warnings about the dangers of the downwind turn.

-In modern times airspeeds are greater and under normal circumstances the change of airspeed in a downwind turn is going to be less than the loss of airspeed due to the increased load-factor and therefore easily over-looked.
+6.2 In modern times airspeeds are greater, training is better and under normal circumstances the change of airspeed in a downwind turn is going to be less than the loss of airspeed due to the increased load-factor and therefore easily over-looked.
 The effect will only be critical when airspeed is within 2% of stalling speed which should not be the case with correct flying technique.
 Therefore the biggest risk in turning downwind is pilot error caused by confusing visual cues.

-5.2 The gain of airspeed in the windward turn is again a very small effect but, in certain circumstances, there is a gain of airspeed even when thrust is zero and there is a small unbalanced drag force.
+6.3 The gain of airspeed in the windward turn is again a very small effect but, in certain circumstances, there is a gain of airspeed even when thrust is zero and there is a small unbalanced drag force.
 This is the case for the albatrosses who are able to gain a small amount of airspeed during the windward turn and are able to minimise the negative effect of the downwind turn by flying a wing-over.
-This is dynamic soaring and it means they can keep flying for thousands of kilometres with minimum effort.
-In this case the effect of the unbalanced drag force is to cause a loss of ground-speed in a windward turn.
-The effect only works for albatrosses turning close to the cross-wind heading.
+This is dynamic soaring in which the smallest gain of airspeed or height in each and every dynamic soaring manoeuvre, means that they can keep flying for thousands of kilometres with minimum effort.

 As Dickins’ Mr Micawber said, the difference between joy and despair is a mere half-penny!